 5. Start Marketing Yourself

 When you feel that you are ready to take the next step, it is time to market your work.
-You can use your skills, initial experiences and certifications to get clients that are bigger and bigger.
+You can use your skills, initial experiences, and certifications to get clients that are bigger and bigger.
 This will increase your income.

 Extra Tip: Keep Improving Skills.
 It does not matter how skilled or experienced the translator is since improvements are always available.
 Try to soak up every single bit of information you get.
-You want to be updated about niche and industry developments.
+You want to be updated about the niche and industry developments.
 Make sure you renew certifications whenever needed and keep improving.

 Where Can You Find Freelance Translation Jobs?

 There are different ways to find great translation jobs.
 The options that are often used are:

 Google can help you to find numerous available translation jobs.
 Just look for phrases like “translation jobs” or “hiring translators”.
 This offers you a list of interesting positions to consider.

 Do not underestimate social media.
 There are countless groups where future employers and clients might be present.
 Find groups with appropriate titles, like “Translation And Interpretation Jobs”.
 You can even consider Twitter.
 Send tweets so people are aware that you want to be a freelance translator and that you look for a job.
 You can even search for hashtags like “#translating”.

 The other social network where you need to be present is LinkedIn.
 Your profile has to be thorough and always up-to-date.
 Numerous agencies and potential clients use LinkedIn to find translators.